 “Down-to-earth advice from actual first-gen students, presented in a casual style, well written, and with planning tools at the end of each chapter.
 An invaluable resource for students transitioning to college and for faculty.” – Sharon Hibbard, Houghton College

-gave their advice earlier, this next-step guidebook tells students how to persist in college—an even bigger challenge for those who are blazing new trails.
+“You can’t be rolling through alone.”
+In the words of the same college students who gave advice earlier, this next-step guidebook tells students how to persist in college—an even bigger challenge for those who are blazing new trails.
 They speak of culture shock, remediation woes, and finding their way in the new freedoms of college studies.
-They stress the importance of forging relationships—with the professors who will open the doors to new fields of learning and accomplishment, as well as with peer mentors and study partners.
+They stress the importance of forging relationships—with professors who will open the doors to new learning and accomplishments, as well as with peer mentors and study partners.

 |